CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 The actual combination of symbols `10 + 32` we say is an **expression**.

 :::info
-An **expression** is a value or any combination of values and operators that results in a single value.
+An **expression** is a value or any valid combination of values and symbols that results in a single value.
 We say that expressions **evaluate** to a single value.
 So we say that `10 + 32` **evaluates** to the value `42`.
 :::